MarkusMusch/bot/README.md

     > In the period from 11th of December 2022, when the bot first went live, until 28th of December 2022 it produced a cummulative PnL of 9.59%
     >
-    > Note this repository does not contain my full set of proprietary trading strategies, but only one of the strategies which make up my trading portfolio as an example for users.
+    > Note!
+This repository does not contain my full set of proprietary trading strategies.
+It only contains one of the strategies which make up my trading portfolio to serve as an example for users.
 My full portfolio consists of a diversified collection of strategies to maximize risk adjusted returns.

 2. Backtesting